Rhema varsity, Aba, gets medical council’s accreditation – The Sun Nigeria

 The College of Medicine and Health Sciences, Rhema University, Aba, Abia State, has been given approval for pre-clinical accreditation by the Medical and Dental Council of Nigeria.

-Dr. Sanusi, according to Okezie, added that with this approval, Rhema University College of Health Sciences can now proceed to conduct examinations in anatomy, biochemistry, and physiology, as well as conduct Part 1 professional – second MB examinations.
+With this approval, Okezie said, Rhema University College of Health Sciences can now proceed to conduct examinations in anatomy, biochemistry, and physiology, as well as conduct Part 1 professional -second MB examinations.

-The varsity’s image maker said the Vice Chancellor, Professor Ogbonnaya Onwudike, applauded the Council for the approval and accreditation, noting that the milestone calls for more work as this is just one of the many accreditation visits to be embarked upon by the Council.
+The varsity’s image-maker said the Vice Chancellor, Professor Ogbonnaya Onwudike, applauded the Council for the approval and accreditation.
+He noted that the milestone called for more work as the approval was just one of many accreditation visits to be embarked upon by the Council.

-Okezie further said the Provost of Rhema University College of Health Sciences, Professor Madu Awa, stressed that although this was not the final accreditation visit by the Council, Rhema University is poised to produce medical doctors who would compete favourably with the best in the field of medical sciences across the world.
+Okezie quoted the Provost of Rhema University College of Health Sciences, Professor Madu Awa, as saying that Rhema University was poised to produce medical doctors who would compete favourably with the best in the field of medical sciences across the world.

-Established in 2010, Okezie recalled that Rhema University, Nigeria, has for over a decade, been at the forefront of advancing higher education in the country.
+Established in 2010, Okezie recalled that Rhema University, Nigeria, had for over a decade been at the forefront of advancing higher education in the country.

-He said: “At Rhema University, our focus is on equipping humanity for excellence.

 Leave a Reply